jimivdw/grunt-mutation-testing/README.md

 ## Planned for the next release
 - Configuration overhaul;
+- Improved console output;
 - Karma:
-  - Auto-detecting which unit test file belongs to which source code file(s).
+  - Auto-detecting which unit test file belongs to which source code file(s);
+  - Cleaner way of dealing with infinite loops introduced by mutating the code.
 - Mocha:
   - Better way of inferring which files should be copied to the temporary location.